 Polling Place Voting In American elections, the majority of votes are cast in polling places.
 There are essentially two methods used to capture the voter’s selections: a paper ballot marked by the voter, either physically or through the use of an assistive ballot-marking device, or a software interface in which votes are recorded directly into computer memory.
 Most paper ballots cast are tabulated by optical scanners, though there a significant number of jurisdictions that count paper ballots cast at polling places manually.

 Accessible Voting The Help America Vote Act of 2002 (HAVA) required that every polling place provide voting equipment with assistive features for voters with disabilities.
-Jurisdictions have adopted different approches to meeting this requirement.
-Some have opted the exclusive use of direct recording electronic (DRE) systems for all polling place voters.
+Jurisdictions have adopted different approaches to meeting this requirement.
+Some have opted for the exclusive use of direct recording electronic (DRE) systems for all polling place voters.
 Others have chosen to have “Mixed” systems, with both an optical scan paper ballot system and a DRE system available in each polling place.
-Some such jurisdictions limit the use of the DRE primarily to voters with disabilities while others allow all voters to choose between the two systems available.
+Some such jurisdictions limit the use of DREs primarily to voters with disabilities while others allow all voters to choose between the two systems available.
 A third approach to meeting the accessibility requirements of HAVA through the use of Ballot Marking Devices or Systems.
 These systems allow voters with disabilities to mark a paper ballot that is then counted along with the other paper ballots cast in the polling place.

 Early Voting In recent years many, but not all, States provide for in-person Early Voting.
 For a period a days or weeks prior to the official Election Day (the period varies from State to State) voters have the option of visiting a central location (typically the county election officials office or, in larger jurisdictions, satellite vote centers) to cast their vote.
 Most jurisdictions use the same voting equipment for the early voting period that are used in polling places on election day but not all.

 Absentee Voting Absentee Voting is available in every State.
-In some States there are restrictions on who can vote by mail and two States (Oregon and Washington) conduct elections using only mail ballots.
+In some States there are restrictions on who can vote by mail and three States (Colorado, Oregon and Washington) conduct elections using only mail ballots.
 Most jurisdictions tabulate absentee ballots with optical scanners – either high volume “Central Count” systems or smaller “Precinct Count” scanners.
 A small but significant number of jurisdictions count absentee ballots manually.
 Some jurisdictions transfer the votes cast by voters on absentee paper ballots onto DRE systems rather than tabulating the ballot by scanning or manual counting.

 (From Douglas Jones, Brief Illustrated History of Voting) The conduct of elections has changed in many ways over the past 200 years.
 The extent of these changes is nicely illustrated by a comparison of today’s voting practices with those illustrated in George Caleb Bingham’s painting, The County Election (left – click to enlarge).
 In addition to being a noteworthy artist, Bingham was a successful politician; this painting shows a polling place on the steps of the courthouse in Saline County, Missouri, in 1846.
 In this painting, we see the judge (top center) administering an oath to a voter.
 The voter (in red) is swearing, with his hand on the bible, that he is entitled to vote and has not already done so.
 There was no system of voter registration, so this oath and the possibility that the judge or someone else in the vicinity of the polls might recognize him if he came back was all that prevented a voter from voting again and again.